ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ### Aqua Policies Alone Are Not Enough

-**Without QVS-CBOM and REGO**, Aqua policies have no cryptographic intelligence:
+**Without Aqua-CBOM and REGO**, Aqua policies have no cryptographic intelligence:

 ```hcl
 # This blocks privileged containers: